smart-on-fhir/cumulus-library/docs/creating-studies.md

 # be the same name as the folder the study definition is in.
 study_prefix = "my_study"

-# For most use cases, this should not be required, but if you need to programmatically
-# build tables, you can provide a list of files implementing BaseTableBuilder.
-# See the core study for examples of this pattern.
-These run before
-# any SQL execution

-# [table_builder_config]
-# file_names = [
-#     "my_table_builder.py",
-# ]

 # The following section describes all tables that should be generated directly
 # from SQL files.

-[sql_config]
+[file_config]

-# 'file_names' defines a list of sql files to execute, in order, in this folder.
+# 'file_names' defines a list of files to execute, in order, in this folder.
-# Recommended order: Any ancillary config (like a list of condition codes),
-# tables/view selecting subsets of data from FHIR data, tables/views creating
-# summary statistics.
+# Three file types are supported:
+#   - Raw SQL files
+#   - Python files, which should contain a class that is based off of
+#       BaseTableBuilder (or a derivative) from builders/base_table_builder.py
+#   - TOML files, which provide a set of configuration params to a workflow
+# These files will be executed in the order provided.

 file_names = [
     "setup.sql",
+    "builder.py",
     "lab_observations.sql",
     "counts.sql",
-    "date_range.sql"
+    "date_range.sql",
+    "stats_config.toml"
 ]

 # The following section defines parameters related to exporting study data from
 # your athena database